acidgenomics/koopa/README.md

 source ~/koopa/bin/koopa activate
 ```

 Koopa should now activate at login.

-To obtain information on the current working enviroment, run `koopa info`.
+To obtain information about the working environment, run `koopa info`.

 Since workload managers (e.g. [Slurm][], [LSF][]) can spawn non-interactive login shells for new jobs, we recommend additionally symlinking `~/.bashrc` to `~/.bash_profile`.
 For non-interactive login shells, koopa doesn't attempt to print any messages, so the shell remains clean.